IlyaFaer/ForwardOnlyGame/README.md

 **The Project legal status**
 The Game is an author product, its use is regulated by [the License](https://github.com/IlyaFaer/ForwardOnlyGame/blob/master/LICENSE.md).
 It's developed on Python 3.7 and [Panda3D game engine](https://www.panda3d.org/), models are created with Blender and MakeHuman.
+Contributions to the project are allowed and welcomed.
+See the [CONTRIBUTING.md](https://github.com/IlyaFaer/ForwardOnlyGame/blob/master/CONTRIBUTING.md) for details.

 **Current stage**
 The Game active development is over, and it's now in the middle of a polishing stage.